Paxolo/croissant/README.md

 # Creating commands
 Croissant uses annotations to simplify the creation of commands.
-In this example, we will create a simple 'hello' command, that makes the bot print 'Hi there!' to the console when someone invokes it.
+In this example, we will create a simple 'hello' command that makes the bot print 'Hi there!' to the console when someone invokes it.

 ### The @Command annotation

-The @Command annotation is used to specify the following properties:
+The `@Command` annotation is used to specify the following properties:
-- label, _must_ be specified
+- label, which _must_ be specified
-- aliases (optional), defaults to an empty array of strings
+- aliases (optional), which defaults to an empty array of strings
-- description (optional), defaults to "Not available."
+- description (optional), which defaults to "Not available."

 ```java
 @Command("mycommand")